e-id-admin/open-source-community/tech-roadmap/tech-roadmap.md

 The Confederation intends to implement the proposed “Identifiers” in the e-ID Act (https://www.fedlex.admin.ch/eli/fga/2023/2843/de) as decentralized identifiers according to the W3C specification.

 For the Public Beta system the DID Method **did:tdw** has been chosen.
 It benefits from similar simplicity to did:web while adding additional security properties, in particular data integrity, which helps to operate a trustworthy ecosystem.
+This version of the specification refers to the OLD name for the [DID Method V0.3](https://identity.foundation/didwebvh/v0.3/).
+The DID Method name has since changed to **did:webvh** (“did:web + Verifiable History”).

 Given the centralized role of the base registry in the Swiss trust infrastructures a solution is necessary that makes it impossible for the central instance to change the DID document of an ecosystem participant and therefore ensures trustworthiness in the data provided.
 In addition, the integrity of the DID document is verifiable on the client side.

 Before the final decision regarding the productive DID Method is be taken, additional clarifications are necessary.